spookylukey/django-views-the-right-way/source/detail-view.rst

        return self.filter(visible=True).exclude(visible_until__lt=date.today())

-If you have ``queryset = Products.objects.visible()``, due to the fact that this is a class attribute which gets executed at module import time, the ``date.today()`` call happens when your app starts up, not when your view is called.
+If you have ``queryset = Products.objects.visible()``, due to the fact that this is a class attribute which gets executed at module import time, not when your view is run, the ``date.today()`` call happens when your app starts up, not when your view is called.
 So it seems to work, but you a get a surprise on the second day in production!

 None of these are massive issues — they are small bits of friction, but these things do add up, and it happens that all of them are avoided by the way in